markdaniel1982/MD82-P4/README.md

 - ### Store data on an external cloud database

-  I used ElephantSQL to store the PostgreSQL databse for this project.
+  I used ElephantSQL to store the PostgreSQL database for this project.

 ___